JCT: A few years ago, I sent a mailer to socreds

 >applies.

-JCT: I joined the Social Credit Party of Canada in 1979 until
+JCT: I joined the Social Credit Party of Canada

 1982 when I was ejected for advocating zero interest after party under